juhp/dnf-repo/README.md

 This tool can temporarily enable/disable repo(s) selected by substring(s).
 Changes to repos' enabled states can be saved too.
-It is also possible to expire repo caches individually.

 There are also smart options to enable/disable testing repos (and even source/debuginfo repos),